tiacsys/bridle/doc/bridle/gs_installing.rst

       If you get an error message when running west, :ref:`update west <west_update>` to the latest version.
-See :ref:`zephyr:west-troubleshooting` if you need more information.
+See :zephyr:ref:`west-troubleshooting` if you need more information.

       .. west-error-end